The Impact of Message Passing in Agent-Based Submodular Maximization: Introduction

-One such algorithm is the greedy algorithm, first proposed in the seminal work \cite{nemhauser1978analysis}.
-Here it was shown that for certain classes of constraints the solution provided by the greedy algorithm must be within $1-1/e \approx 0.63$ of the optimal, and within $1/2$ of the optimal for the more general case of constraints \cite{fisher1978analysis}.
-Since then, more sophisticated algorithms have been developed to show that there are many instances of the submodular maximixation problem that can be solved efficiently within the $1-1/e$ guarantee \cite{calinescu2007maximizing,gairing2009covering}.
-It has also been shown that progress beyond this level of optimality is not possible using a polynomial-time algorithm, where the indicator step for the time complexity is the evaluation of the objective function \cite{feige1998threshold}.
+In this paper it is assumed that the objective function the sensors seek to maximize is \emph{monotone submodular}, meaning that more measurements cannot decrease the objective function, and that adding a measurement to an existing set exhibits a ``diminishing returns" property.
+Monotone submodularity is a common assumption for applications which need to quantify information content in some way \cite{Iyer2021,Krause2008,Badanidiyuru2014}.
+Therefore, the sensors' global objective is formulated as a submodular maximization problem.
+Such problems have also been well-studied in the literature, with applications to sensor placement \cite{Krause2008}, outbreak detection in networks \cite{Leskovec2007}, maximizing and inferring influence in a social network \cite{Kempe2003,Gomez-Rodriguez2012}, document summarization \cite{Lin2011}, clustering \cite{mirzasoleiman2016}, assigning satellites to targets \cite{Qu2019}, path planning for multiple robots \cite{Singh2007}, and leader selection and resource allocation in multiagent systems \cite{Clark2011}.

-In addition to the strong performance guarantees, a nice benefit to using the greedy algorithm to solve a submodular maximization problem is that it is easy to implement, even in distributed settings.
-One recent line of research has studied a distributed version of the greedy algorithm, which can be implemented using a set of $n$ agents, each with its own action set \cite{gharesifard2017distributed}.
-In this algorithm, the agents are ordered and choose sequentially, each agent greedily choosing its best action relative to the actions which the previous agents have chosen.
-The solution provided is the set of all actions chosen.
-Like the standard greedy algorithm, it has been shown that this distributed greedy algorithm guarantees the solution is within 1/2 the optimal \cite{gharesifard2017distributed}.
+Maximizing a submodular function is an NP-hard problem for many relevant subclasses of submodular functions and constraints \cite{Lovasz1983}.
+Therefore, much effort has been devoted to finding and improving algorithms which approximate the optimal solution in polynomial time.
+A key result of this line of research is that algorithms exist which give strong guarantees as to how well the optimal solution can be approximated.
+One such algorithm is the greedy algorithm, first proposed in the seminal work in \cite{Nemhauser1978a}.
+Here it was shown that for certain subclasses of problems, (e.g., submodular maximization subject to a uniform matroid constraint) the solution provided by the greedy algorithm must be within a multiplicative factor of $1-1/e \approx 0.63$ of the optimal, and within $1/2$ of the optimal for the more general class of problems \cite{Fisher1978a}.
+Since then, more sophisticated algorithms have been developed to show that any submodular maximization problem that can be solved efficiently within the $1-1/e$ guarantee \cite{Calinescu2011,Gairing2009}.
+It has also been shown that progress beyond this level of optimality is not possible using a polynomial-time algorithm, where the indicator step for the time complexity is the number of evaluations of the objective function \cite{Feige1998}.